-With the drama ramping up after each minute, viewers are rewarded with rich returns by the end of each episode.
+With the drama ramping up every minute, viewers are rewarded with rich returns by the end of each episode.

 Horrifying, heart-wrenching and quite simply one of the best dramas produced in recent years, Chernobyl dramatizes the 1986 Ukrainian nuclear disaster and its aftermath at the titular power station.

-Visually-stunning as it is gripping, its mesmerising ensemble cast including Jared Harris, Stellan Skarsgard, Emily Watson, Jessie Buckley and Paul Ritter guide viewers through the tragedy – and the incompetence and Soviet culture of denial that caused it.
+As visually stunning as it is gripping, its mesmerising ensemble cast including Jared Harris, Stellan Skarsgard, Emily Watson, Jessie Buckley and Paul Ritter guide viewers through the tragedy – and the incompetence and culture of denial that caused it.
 Truly unflinching and unforgettable TV.

 Game of Thrones